-One may therefore be tempted to replace the activation function with one which produces non-differentiable neural networks, such as the rectified linear unit (ReLU).
+One may therefore be tempted to replace the architecture with one which produces non-differentiable neural networks.
 However, doing so will lead to an ill-defined prior, even for a finite-width neural network.
 Recall that before building an unbiased estimate, the BNN prior looks like $p(\theta) \propto \exp\left(-1/2\langle u_\theta, S^{-1}u_\theta\rangle\right)$, where we then express $S^{-1}$ in terms of its Mercer representation.
 For Brownian motion, one can show that this prior also looks like

 which can be found in~\cite{adler2010geometry}.
 Hence, for the prior to even be well-defined, the neural network must differentiable so that the density can be computed.
 At best we can produce approximations of Brownian motion with at least one derivative which limit to non-differentiable functions.
 This sort of dichotomy is not unusual when dealing with Gaussian measures.
 As it turns out, this regularity requirement is exactly the statement that the BNN must a priori live in the RKHS of the GP prior, for which the associated Gaussian measure assigns zero probability~\cite{kanagawa2018gaussian}.
 Note that this problem disappears if the RKHS is finite-dimensional.